alanng10/class-lang/Docue/Article/Word/a.md

 Word "recurse" has meaning that is recursive.

+Word "send" has meaning that is send info.

+Word "receive" has meaning that is receive info.

 Word "out" has meaning that is output destination.

 Word "err" has meaning that is error destination.